Impeccable Mediocrity

 Is Impeccable Mediocrity a problem only for AI?

 The expression has been used in literary criticism to describe human work that is technically correct but uninspired.
-In the context of generative AI, Gobbo defines it as a structural architectural tendency: probabilistic models are built to converge toward the statistically safe, which is not the same as the intellectually useful.
+Applied to generative AI, Gobbo defines it as a built-in behavior of probabilistic models: they are designed to pick the safest next word, and the safest next word is rarely the most interesting one.

 Authorship and Registration

 The term Impeccable Mediocrity appears in Italian critical writing and has analogues in English academic discourse, including descriptions of AI-generated student work.
-In 2026, Gabriele Gobbo gave the term its first systematic definition applied to Large Language Models, identifying it as a structural tendency of probabilistic models rather than an occasional failure mode.
+In 2026, Gabriele Gobbo gave the term its first systematic definition applied to Large Language Models, identifying it as a structural tendency of probabilistic models, not an occasional failure mode.

 The concept is developed in the book Metaprompting Strategico (Gabriele Gobbo, 2026) and connects directly to the 3C Protocol and Strategic Metaprompting methodology.